Welcome to the new web experience for Quadient's smart locker solutions

 Challenge

-The exponential increase in shipping volumes, in part due to their fast-growing e-commerce market, created the need for a modern, smart parcel delivery and retrieval solution.
+Tokyo, the capital of Japan, has over 13.5 million inhabitants, with 5.01 billion door-to-door deliveries made in 2022.1 The exponential increase in delivery volumes, in part due to their fast-growing e-commerce market, has created the need for a modern, smart parcel delivery and return solution.

 Solution

-Packcity, Quadient’s parcel locker division in Japan, partnered with Yamato Transport Co. and Japanese officials to establish a dense, open network of carrier-agnostic parcel lockers across Tokyo to deliver a simplified, easy-to-use distribution channel for logistics providers and end-users.
+Packcity, Quadient’s parcel locker division in Japan, partnered with Yamato Transport Co. and Japanese officials to establish a dense, open network of carrier-agnostic parcel lockers across Japan to deliver a simplified, easy-to-use distribution channel for logistics providers and end-users.

 Results